 Switching mountain climbers

-Next, we not only target your abs but also the muscles around it.
-Remember the first work out?
+Next, we not only target your abs but also the muscles around them.
+Remember the first workout?
 Assume the initial push-up position.
 What you do here is try a running motion but keep switching sides and alternating your direction.
-The objective here is to assert pressure on your abdominal abs next to your abs, yo do that by twisting your waist a bit and squeezing.
+The objective here is to assert pressure on your abdominal abs next to your abs, you do that by twisting your waist a bit and squeezing.
 Do this too for about 45 seconds.

 Knee to elbow